- Livability (tall grass, weeds, rodents, etc.)

 We investigate complaints only if a completed form is submitted using the :

 Pictures are helpful.
-To submit complaints anonymously, use the Code Compliance Complaint Form.
+To submit complaints anonymously, use the Land Use and Building Code Complaint Form.